hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - If `provider` is set, use the provider template with merged parameters (`defaults` overridden by `provider_params`).
 - If `command` is set (and no `provider`), execute the raw command array as-is.

+Timeouts:
+- When `timeout_sec` is set on a step, the orchestrator enforces it for provider/command executions.
+On timeout, the process receives a graceful termination signal, followed by a hard kill after a short grace period; the step records exit code `124` and timeout context in state.

-Reserved placeholder `${PROMPT}`:
+Reserved placeholder `${PROMPT}` and input modes:
-- Provider templates may include `${PROMPT}` to receive the composed input text as a single argv token.
+- Provider templates may include `${PROMPT}` to receive the composed input text as a single argv token when using argv mode.
+- Providers may also declare `input_mode: "stdin"`, in which case the orchestrator pipes the composed prompt to the process stdin (and `${PROMPT}` must not be used in the template).
-- `${PROMPT}` is built from `input_file` contents after optional dependency injection.
+- In both modes, the prompt is composed from `input_file` contents after optional dependency injection.
 Injection is performed in-memory; input files are never modified on disk.

 ### Input/Output Contract

 When a step specifies both `provider` and `input_file`:

-1. Input Handling: The orchestrator reads `input_file` contents and passes them as a command-line argument to the provider
+1. Input Handling:
+   - argv mode (default): The orchestrator reads `input_file` contents and passes them as a single CLI argument via `${PROMPT}` in the provider template.
+   - stdin mode: The orchestrator reads `input_file` contents and writes them to the child process stdin.
+The template must not use `${PROMPT}`.
-2. Output Handling: If `output_file` is specified, STDOUT is redirected to that file
+2. Output Handling: If `output_file` is specified, STDOUT is redirected to that file.
-3. File contents passed literally: The prompt text is passed as a CLI argument, not piped via STDIN
+3. File contents passed literally: No variable substitution occurs inside the file; injection happens in-memory before passing to argv or stdin as per mode.

 Example Execution:
 ```yaml